 1. I did a course last year, what course should I do this year?

-2. How can I find out more details about is involved in the Star Awards?
+2. How can I find out more details about what is involved in the Personal Performance Awards?

 The Charity holds Public Liability Insurance.
 Participants’ own equipment, loss or personal injury is not insured at any time..

 7. Do I need to book and pay online?

 The online WebCollect booking and payment system that is linked to our website is our preferred method payment.
 If however, you do not wish to use this system you should email the course leader to discuss the options available and to ensure that a place is held for you.

 8. I have special needs, will this affect me?